How to Identify Common Health Issues in Dogs Early? (2025)

 Dog Ear Infections:

-• Dark discharge or foul odor from the ears
+• A dark viscous discharge or rancid smell from the ears

 Dog Dental Disease: